notvcto/notvcto.github.io/content/blog/zero-announcement.md

 ## What Zero is

-Zero is a small, open-source language model trained specifically to reason through security problems (CTF challenges, code audits, vulnerability analysis) and give you a straight answer.
-Not "this could potentially be an issue."
-Just: "this is a SQL injection, here's why it's exploitable, here's the fix."
+Zero is a small, open-source language model trained on security problems — CTF challenges, code audits, vulnerability analysis.
+Not because security people are the only intended audience, but because security problems have properties that make them ideal for training rigorous reasoning: verifiable answers, clean reasoning chains, and no room to pattern-match your way to a solution.
+That's the vehicle.
+Whether the reasoning transfers beyond it is one of the research questions.

 The directness isn't a prompt engineering trick.
 It's baked into how the model is trained.
 The reward function penalizes hedging tokens.
 Calibrated uncertainty is